#FixTheWorld with iFixit

 We're big fans of iFixit here.
-Your mission, manuals, and products (hey, we even sell some in our shop).
+Your mission, manuals, and products.
 Tell us a bit about yourself, where you're based and your role within the organisation.

 "I'm Matthias Huisken, a director of our European operation.
 I'm based in the city of Stuttgart, in the industrial south of Germany—a region that's historically been rich in tinkerers and resourceful folks.
 However, my direct colleagues mostly work remotely in places like Brussels due to the nature of our team's activities, which are focused on repair advocacy."